-In Year 9 students will continue to explore different world faiths looking at Islam.
-Students will then have an opportunity to continue reflecting on and developing their understanding of Christianity and its role.
+In Year 9 students will have an opportunity to continue reflecting on and developing their understanding of Christianity and its role.
 They will be given the opportunity to look at, reflect upon and evaluate their own spiritual journey.

 Autumn Term: Islam